 For those concerned about the prevention of a stroke, BP and blood glucose levels are paramount; the two most difficult areas to achieve patient compliance.
 In particular it means cessation of smoking and weight loss.

-My personal belief is that it is the clinician's responsibility to point these out very firmly once; and then keep silent unless asked for guidance.
-Nagging achieves nothing; but no patient who has a major stroke should ever be able to say that no doctor ever made these matters absolutely clear.
+My personal belief is that it is the clinician's responsibility to point these out very firmly once; and then keeping silent unless asked for guidance.
+Nagging achieves nothing; but no patient who has had a major stroke should ever be able to say that no doctor ever made these matters absolutely clear.

 For centuries orange and yellow foods have been used in the management of diabetes.
 The known active agents involved in lowering blood glucose are nicotinic acid and trigonelline.